cloudant-labs/erlang-chakracore/README.md

 {ok, 5} = chakra:eval(Ctx, <<"var a = 1; a * 5;">>).
 ```

-If a developer intends to allow for execution of arbitrary user supplied JavaScript its a good idea to set up a watchdog for every runtime.
+If a developer intends to allow for execution of arbitrary user supplied JavaScript, it's a good idea to set up a watchdog for every runtime.
 This watchdog is a separate Erlang pid that will call `chakra:interrupt/1` with the given `Runtime` instance at the desired timeout.
 Note that the `allow_script_interrupt` option must be provided when creating the `Runtime`.

 When a `Runtime` is interrupted it is left in the `disabled` state which prevents it from executing any JavaScript until it is re-enabled via `chakra:enable/1`.